Depth Information Assisted Collaborative Mutual Promotion Network for Single Image Dehazing: Experiments

 \subsection{Experimental Settings}

 \paragraph{Datasets} To ensure an unbiased comparison with current dehazing methods, we use the Indoor Training Set (ITS) and Outdoor Training Set (OTS) from the RESIDE dataset \cite{li2018benchmarking} as the training data.
 For evaluation, we employ the Synthetic Objective Test Set (SOTS), which contains $500$ indoor and $500$ outdoor hazy images for testing.
-The real-world images are collected to verify the model generalization.

-\paragraph{Implementation Details} All experiments are conducted on an NVIDIA GeForce RTX 3090 with 24GB GPU, and the model is implemented in the Pytorch 1.12.0 framework.
+The real-world images are collected to verify the model generalization. \paragraph{Implementation Details.} All experiments are conducted on an NVIDIA GeForce RTX 3090 with 24GB GPU, and the model is implemented in the Pytorch 1.12.0 framework.
 During the training phase, Adam optimizer \cite{Adam} is used to optimize the network.
 We set the initial learning rate to $0.001$ and use a cosine annealing strategy to adjust the learning rate.
 Moreover, we randomly crop the images into $256\times256$ patches for training.
 In each mini-batch, the patches are augmented through horizontal or vertical flipping to enlarge the training samples.
-The entire training process lasted for a total of 600 epochs on the indoor dataset and 60 epochs on the outdoor dataset.

-\paragraph{Evaluation Metrics} The proposed method is compared with the state-of-the-art deep learning-based dehazing methods.
+The entire training process lasted for a total of 600 epochs on the indoor dataset and 60 epochs on the outdoor dataset. \paragraph{Evaluation Metrics.} The proposed method is compared with the state-of-the-art deep learning-based dehazing methods.
 Their performance in terms of fidelity and perceptual quality is evaluated by five metrics: PSNR, SSIM, NIQE \cite{mittal2012making}, PIQE \cite{venkatanath2015blind} and FADE \cite{choi2015referenceless}.